asd-engineering/asd-dashboard/README.md

   * **Gzipped** and **base64url-encoded** for compactness
   * Decoded locally using modern browser APIs (e.g. `DecompressionStream`)
   * Persisted to `localStorage` when the page loads
+  * Switching environments triggers a single reload after clearing the fragment and saves the snapshot under the provided name (MD5-deduplicated)

 * **No servers are involved**: data stays fully client-side.